okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-prepare/main/index.md

 >**Note:** Keep your User ID value distinct from the user's email address.
 Many systems use an email address as a user identifier, but this isn't recommended, as email addresses often change.
 Using a distinct User ID to identify user resources prevents future issues.

-Note that Okta supports more than those four user attributes.
+Okta supports more than those four user attributes.
 However, these are the base attributes that you must support.
 The full schema of user attributes supported by SCIM 2.0 is described in [section 4 of RFC 7643](https://tools.ietf.org/html/rfc7643#section-4).

 If your integration supports user attributes beyond those four base attributes, you can add support for more attributes to your SCIM API.
 Sometimes, you might need to configure Okta to map non-standard user attributes into the user profile for your application.
-See [Check the attributes and corresponding mappings](/docs/guides/scim-provisioning-integration-connect/main/#check-the-attributes-and-corresponding-mappings), or the "Add custom attributes to an Okta user profile" section in the [Work with Okta user profiles and attributes](https://help.okta.com/okta_help.htm?id=ext_Directory_Profile_Editor_Tasks) topic in the Okta product documentation.
+See [Check the attributes and corresponding mappings](/docs/guides/scim-provisioning-integration-connect/main/#check-the-attributes-and-corresponding-mappings), or [Add custom attributes to an Okta user profile](https://help.okta.com/okta_help.htm?id=ext_Directory_Profile_Editor_Tasks) in the Okta product documentation.

 ### Unique ID